brucemack/brucemack.github.io/ampersand/index.md

 lock and some things that don't.
 All developers need to be on the same page, which can be hard in a distributed/open-source team.
 One missed lock and you might have a strange bug.
-* Certain locks cover certain resource.
+* Certain locks cover certain resources.
 Depending on how many shared resources there are this could be very complicated to keep track of.
 * It's very easy to create a situation like the one shown on line 2054 of this function.
 Notice that a lock is acquired at line 2039 but the